 There are two key behaviours that I must change.
 First, I must stop putting so many tasty food items in my mouth, and secondly, I need to start getting off my butt!

 As for the food intake, I need to switch things up and change my eating rules.
-First up, I’ll need to enrol my partner, Sweet Pea, who is our tasty meal maker, in supporting my efforts by reducing my portions.
+First up, I’ll need to enroll my partner, who is our tasty meal maker, in supporting my efforts by reducing my portions.
 I may also gently request, we, or at least I, have more vegetables and less potatoes.
-These are good suggestions but I know the real game changer will be conquering my television snacking habit.
+These are good suggestions but I know the real game-changer will be conquering my television snacking habit.

 As for the getting off my butt, well that my friends… is a much bigger challenge.